 Communities in Salento, in the southern ‘heel’ of Italy, are on the frontlines of the battle to stop the Trans Adriatic Pipeline (TAP).
-For years, local people have been campaigning against the planned pipeline that would carry gas from Azerbaijan to Italy.
+Local people are resisting the preparation works for the pipeline’s construction.
+If completed, TAP would connect with the Southern Gas Corridor, carrying billions of cubic metres of gas from Azerbaijan to Italy every year from 2020.

 Despite the climate impacts of the project, objections of the local people and local politicians, the Italian government wants to push it through.

 People meeting in San Foca near the construction site.
 Photo: Alessandra Tommasi

 Local people have been concerned about the proposals for years, but the struggle heated up on 20th March, when the pipeline company – without even having permits for the work from the local government – moved in to remove hundreds of ancient olive trees near the rural town of Melendugno.

 These trees are the backbone of the economy in the area and are essential to many peoples’ livelihoods.
 They are beloved by the local people and are hundreds (some apparently thousands) of years old.

 People were outraged at the removal of the trees, and each day hundreds of people gathered at the site to peacefully resist the construction.
 They were pushed back by hundreds of police in riot gear, with shields and batons.

 The local government was against the works as well.
 The mayor managed to stop the construction whilst the permits were investigated, but this pause lasted only three days.

 Over the course of the next few days, many trees were uprooted and removed from the area (including all those pictured below).

 The trees in this picture have now all been removed.
 Photo: Alessandra Tommasi